As with anything new, growing microgreens for the first time can seem like a daunting task.

 Take the lid of the planting tray and place it upside down (so it doesn't lock closed) on top of the planting tray.

 Believe it or not, the seedlings will push the lid and weight off the soil surface.
+Even the 5-pound weights can't stop the plants from lifting the cover and weight off the tray.

 Grow Your Own Microgreens